GregRos/GregRos/README.md

 Hi!
 I’m Greg.

 I build things, and I love having the perfect tools to build things with.
 So if I need a tool that doesn’t exist, I’ll just make it myself.
 This profile is a collection of these tools, assembled over 15 years or so.

-I like to divide the projects here into a few categories:
+## Done-ness

 **[📦 Packages](https://github.com/GregRos?tab=repositories&q=topic:package)**<br>
 Tested, and documented; you can use these yourself.